 Here are the steps to follow if you are using the PoE hat.
 If you are just using usb-C for power, you can follow the normal case assembly instructions.

-2. For steps 4 and 5, you will need to flip the fan so it is on top of the top panel instead of under it but make sure it still if facing the same direction (blowing away from the board).
-The hat will not clear the fan and you won’t be able to assemble the case.
+, you will need to flip the fan so it is on top of the top panel instead of under it but make sure it still if facing the same direction (blowing away from the board).
+The hat will not clear the fan and you won’t be able to assemble the case. -

 I used some cable ties to clean everything up and here is the finished product!